postmanlabs/labs-docs/07_postman_for_public_apis/run_security.md

 You'll need to ensure that sensitive data like access tokens and password are NOT included in the collection.
 You can do this by using [environment variables][0], and use the `{{password}}` notation in the collection itself.
 You can open the collection in web-view to ensure that no sensitive data is included.

-Note This page only talks about security details surrounding the 'Run in Postman' feature.
+**Note**: This page only talks about security details surrounding the 'Run in Postman' feature.
 Refer to our [complete security practices][1] for more.

 [0]: https://www.getpostman.com/docs/environments